 We only believe what the eye confirms as existing on an accurately dated page.
 We have no equivalent test for veracity regarding evanescent material that enters the ear through the air.
-Thus oral literature – like song, poetry, dance and music – from whence all written prose derives, is viewed as primitive and swampy, even risky and unsophisticated by many urban literary types.
+Thus (pre-film / video) oral literature – like song, poetry, dance and music – from whence all written prose derives, is viewed as primitive and swampy, even risky and unsophisticated by many urban literary types.
 They are legalistic textvalists worded to the certified written word.

 If a written text does not exist, then scholars can only speculate and argue, hammering away at truth’s door.
-By their test of evidence, nothing definite pre-dates the oldest surviving physical texts.
-The next best evidence is some accredited ancient text, call it text B, confirming that, yes indeed, text A existed BEFORE text B did – maybe even quoting bits from text A. This is quite common, but then scholars will argue among themselves about the reliability of text B, some saying that of course text B was written by a notorious libertine and liar, as evidenced by reports on his character defects in parallel texts C, D and E. Therefore, they will claim, any evidence about text A found in text B should be thrown out, because it derives from such an unreliable witness.
+By their test of evidence, nothing definitely truthful pre-dates the oldest surviving physical texts.
+The next best evidence is a secondary accredited ancient text, call it text B, confirming that, yes indeed, text A existed BEFORE text B did – maybe even quoting bits from text A. This is quite common, but then scholars will argue among themselves about the reliability of text B, some saying that of course text B was written by a notorious libertine and liar, as evidenced by reports on his character defects in parallel texts C, D and E. Therefore, they will claim, any evidence about text A found in text B is suspect, because it derives from such an unreliable witness.

-Even in our post-modernist age such relativism makes us nervous, but such uncertainty cannot be avoided simply because one dislikes it.
+Even in our post-modernist age relativism makes us nervous, but such uncertainty cannot be avoided simply because one dislikes it.
 The oldest musical instrument we posses in the world is the human voice, engaged in whistling or singing.
 W. H. Hudson alluded to this in his wonderful South American novel, Green Mansions.
 So when did human music start?
 Answer me that, and we’ll know how old fables – stories about animals – are.
-And anyway, does it really matter, to be able to pin the tail on the donkey of such an exact date?
-What purpose does such temporal precision serve, in helping us, today, to experience ancient stories told to the ear through air, or, alternatively, fed to the brain through the eyes from a page or computer screen?
+And anyway, does it really matter, to be able to pin the tail on the donkey with such an temporal exact date?
+What purpose does such time-line precision serve, in helping us, today, to experience ancient stories told to the ear through air, or, alternatively, fed to the brain through our eyes from a Vellum, page or computer screen?

 My own view, for what it’s worth, is that The Panchatantra and much of Kalila and Dimna is at least 2000 years old, but these stories could well derive from a murky oral tradition that’s much older than that, back to the origins of human song.
-To explore this wild idea, have a look at Steven Mithen’s book, The Singing Neanderthals.
+To explore this idea more deeply, have a look at Steven Mithen’s book, The Singing Neanderthals.